MutukuSharlene/airbnb_clone/README.md

+# 🚀 The Airbnb  Clone 🚀

-🚀 This project was built using ReactJS, Node, Material UI for icons and stlying and Firebase for hosting 🚀.
+> This project was built using ReactJS, Node, Material UI for icons and stlying and Firebase for hosting 🚀.

-🎉🎉 This application is a demo clone no rights reserved 🎉🎉.
+>🎉🎉 This application is a demo clone no rights reserved 🎉🎉.

-🎁🎁 You can find the hosted application via this link https://airbnb-clone-8377c.web.app/ 🎁🎁
+>🎁🎁 You can find the hosted application via this link https://airbnb-clone-8377c.web.app/ 🎁🎁